 While the gaps are important to keep in mind for building or expanding programs, the surpluses are equally important to ensure the district is training students with skills the regional workforce requires.
-There is one transfer-track degree programs at SBCCD with a significant surplus.
+There is one transfer-track degree program at SBCCD with a significant surplus.
 Sociology has the largest, with a surplus of 533.
 Psychology, General also has a surplus, with a surplus of 407, followed by Biology/Biological Sciences, General, with a surplus of 402.
+Completers in programs with a significant surplus may go on to achieve higher levels of education opening up additional job opportunities.

 Using Table 3.8, this step-by-step process of evaluating occupational gaps by their median hourly wage rates can be applied to the other SBCCD transfer-track degree programs with a significant gap.
 In general, gaps around occupations with high wages should be considered more noteworthy than gaps around occupations with low wages.
-Also, if the occupational forecasts around a certain gap are not positive, the gap may not be worth
+Also, if the